The 10 Types of Stories and How to Master Them

 - Maturity vs. Immaturity: Coming of Age stories

-- Good vs. Evil: Temptation/Morality Stories
+- Right vs. Wrong: Temptation/Morality Stories

-These plot types transcend genre.
+These plot types transcend literary genre.
 You can have a sci-fi love story, a historical thriller, a fantasy performance story, a mystery romance story, or even a young adult adventure story.
+(For more, check out my guide on literary genres here.)

 Your story’s plot type will determine much of your story: the scenes you must include, the conventions and tropes you employ, your characters (including protagonists, side characters, and antagonists), and more.